 A power of attorney form grants an attorney-in-fact the right to:

-As an attorney-in-fact, you must act in the principal’s best interest, and adhere to their wishes when signing documents for them.
-This means doing what the principal would want you to do, no matter what.
+As an attorney-in-fact, you must act in the Principal’s best interest and adhere to their wishes when signing documents.
+This means doing what the Principal wants you to, no matter what.

 A durable power of attorney form remains effective if you become incapacitated and unable to communicate your wishes.

 Related Resource: What is Power of Attorney

 If loved ones suspect an agent isn’t acting in the Principal’s best interests, they can take steps to override the power of attorney designation.

 6 Steps for Signing as Power of Attorney

 Acting as someone’s attorney-in-fact can feel a bit complicated.
 Follow these steps to ensure the process runs smoothly and meets legal requirements: